futurehomeno/fimp-api/device_services/generic/chargepoint.md

 > Please note that `ready_to_charge` and `charging` are states required for charging control, while others have only informative value.

-* `phase_mode` defines allowed phase balancing modes for chargepoints installed in 3-phase configuration, see table below for more details on modes:
+* `phase_mode` defines allowed phase balancing modes for EVSEs installed in 3-phase configuration, see table below for more details on modes:

 | Phase mode | Grid to EVSE | EVSE to EV | Allowed for grid types |
 |------------|--------------|------------|------------------------|